GiulianoCode/GiulianoCode/README.md

 # About Me:
-Hi there! 👋<br>I'm Giuliano, an Informatics Engineering student in my final year, with a passion for web development and programming.
-My long-term goal is to create my own SaaS projects, whether for general use or in the AI space.
-Always eager to learn and build something impactful!<br><br>
+Fueled by a passion for coding and web development, I'm on a mission to build SaaS projects that tackle real-world challenges — from practical everyday tools to cutting-edge AI solutions.
+Always evolving, always creating.

 ## Socials: